AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 36 <= n < 100,  n^3((n/2)+32)/50
 ```

 Example!
-Total EXP need for a Slow pokemon to reach level 58:
+Total EXP need for a Slow monster to reach level 58:
 (5*57)^3 / 4 =  5,787,281 EXP

 ##### Pokerus

-After a battle, there's a chance for a pokemon to get Pokerus.
-Pokerus doubles EV gain for that pokemon permanently.
-There's an infectivity period, and after battle, the virus is likely to spread to other pokemon adjacent in the battle order.
-Once infected, the pokemone will permanently gain double EVs.
+After a battle, there's a chance for a monster to get Pokerus.
+Pokerus doubles EV gain for that monster permanently.
+There's an infectivity period, and after battle, the virus is likely to spread to other monsters adjacent in the battle order.
+Once infected, the monster will permanently gain double EVs.

 - Strain: 4 bit number
 - Catch chance: 3/65535 per battle
 - Immunity timer: 1-4 days, even distribution (strain mod 4 + 1)
-- Transfer chance: 1/3 to adjacent pokemon in battle order
+- Transfer chance: 1/3 to adjacent monsters in battle order
 - At midnight, Immunity timer ticks down by one.

 #### Shinies!